fez-github/fez-github/README.md

 I'm relatively new to the world of programming.
-It all started back in 2018 when I took an Excel class in college for my Business minor, and found myself surprisingly enthralled with the software.
+It all started when I took an Excel class in college for my Business minor, and found myself surprisingly enthralled with the software.
 From there I discovered VBA programming, which I utilized at my job where I automated my coworkers' procedures to drastically cut down on our workload.